 Magic staves are an unusual item, because they are really a combination of multiple items.

-Given that it is long (usually as long or longer than the owner is tall), requires two hands to use with any hope of success, and never has much in the way of useful blades or hooks or anything "weapony", all magical staves are represented in combat as Quarterstaffs.
+Given that it is long (usually as long or longer than the owner is tall), requires two hands to use with any hope of success, and never has much in the way of useful blades or hooks or anything "weapony", all magical staves are simple two-handed weapons that share many of the qualities of a quarterstaff.
+In fact, any feats or abilities that apply to quarterstaves can also be applied to a mage's staff.

 Unlike a common quarterstaff, however, a magic staff provides a number of benefits to its wielder, even before taking into account the magical abilities it grants.

-First, when wielded, a magic staff can be used to make normal melee attacks against a creature within reach (using the stats of a normal quarterstaff), or it can be used to perform Melee Touch Attacks against a creature in reach.
-If used to perform touch attacks, the magic staff's basic attributes are still the same as a quarterstaff, but the wielder may not apply their STR modifiers to their damage roll.
+First, when wielded, a magic staff can be used to make normal melee attacks against a creature within reach (using the stats of a mage's staff), or it can be used to perform Melee Touch Attacks against a creature within reach.
+If used to perform touch attacks, the magic staff's basic attributes are still the same, but the wielder may not apply their STR modifiers to their damage roll.
 This has a hidden benefit, though, if the wielder happens to have a negative STR modifier, it has no impact on the damage dealt.

 Second, a magic staff counts as an implement, granting the wielder their Implement Bonus, if they get one, any time they must roll a to-hit roll when casting a spell or using a spell-like ability.
 As with other implements, magic staves can be used to perform a spell's somatic components, waving the staff around instead of the caster's bare hands.
 Furthermore, as long as the spell caster actually possesses the appropriate material component in a readily available location (like a Component Pouch), a magic staff eliminates any need to have a free hand to draw that component when casting the spell.
 The component is consumed as normal, but it is pulled from its storage space by the staff itself.
 If the component is stored in a location that would take longer than the "part of the same action as casting the spell" to draw, the staff cannot draw the component.
 Don't store your components in a portable hole, or back in town.
 It won't work.

 Lastly, similar to a rod, a magic staff has charges that are consumed when spells are cast from the staff.
-Unlike a rod, all magic staves have a maximum of 10 charges available to them, and these charges automatically return at the end of each full night's rest (or 24 hours, whichever is sooner.)
+Unlike a rod, all magic staves have a maximum of 15 charges available to them, and these charges automatically return at the end of each full night's rest (or 24 hours, whichever is sooner.)
 As a result, magic staves are always of some use every day.
-In addition, a magical staff can also be recharged with the use of Manastones.
-Instead of a Small Manastone, staves require the purchase of a Large Manastone, so recharging them this way can be a bit expensive, no matter how useful it is.
+In addition, a magical staff can also be recharged with the use of a Large Manastone.
+Note that instead of a Small Manastone, staves require the purchase of a Large Manastone, so recharging them this way can be a bit expensive, no matter how useful it is.

 Building A Magic Staff

 The caster level of any spells cast from the magic staff are equal to the caster level of the rod or wand they are being pulled from.
+You can buy all of the rods and wands in a staff at different creator levels if you want to.
 That is, while you can purchase the Bonebreaker's Rod as a caster level 7 rod, the damage dealt by its Boneshatter spell is stuck at 7d6+7, and will not increase unless the staff is upgraded to make use of a higher level version of the Bonebreaker's Rod.
 This means that a magic staff that is able to cast three maximum level spells will be quite expensive indeed.
 This also means it is necessary to separately track the creator level of each rod and wand used in the staff's construction.

-The wand effect chosen for the staff does not use up any of the staff's charges, but it can only be used if the staff has at least 1 charge remaining.
+The wand effect or effects chosen for the staff does not use up any of the staff's charges, but they can only be used if the staff has at least 1 charge remaining.

 Wand effects can be used to modify/alter the caster's own spells during their spellcasting, or they can be applied to the spells cast from the staff, but only if the caster meets the prerequisites normally required by the wand.
 (For example, to make use of the Wand of Quickening, the wielder must actually know the Quicken Spell feat.
 A staff imbued with the ability of a Wand of Quickening would have the same requirement of its wielder.)